Paros - Cyclades - Greece - A Journey Through Time

 Sunday 09 July 2017

-Only half a day with the car today as we are to return it midday.
-We decide to head up to the north-east corner today.
-After getting totally lost down dirt tracks we eventually found Santa Maria surf beach, where we stop for coffee.
+Only half a day with the car today as I must return it midday.
+I decide to head up to the north-east corner today.
+After getting totally lost down dirt tracks I eventually found Santa Maria surf beach, where I stop for coffee.
 In this area, there are lots of rather expensive looking private villas and a few posh hotels dotted around.
 It was very popular and quite crowded.
-We return to Piso Livadi and spend the rest of the day on the local beach.
+I returned to Piso Livadi and spend the rest of the day on the local beach.

 Monday 10 July 2017 – Thursday 13 July 2017

-We have a leisurely breakfast before walking round to Logaras beach where we spent the day lazing on the beach, swimming, snorkelling and generally chilling out.
-The Taverna that owned the sunbeds and umbrellas let you use them on the condition you ate there, which is what we did.
-The food was really good and we had a really nice Greek salad with our usual bottle of Mythos beer.
-After paying the bill the restaurant owner proffered two delicious chocolate filled and chocolate coated balls called Troufes.
+After a leisurely breakfast, I walked the 2 kilometres around to Logaras beach where I spent the day lazing on the beach, swimming, snorkelling and generally chilling out.
+The Taverna that owned the sunbeds and umbrellas let you use them on the condition you ate there, which is what I did.
+The food was really good and I had a really nice Greek salad with the usual bottle of Mythos beer.
+After paying the bill the restaurant owner proffered two delicious chocolate filling and chocolate-coated balls called Troufes.

 Friday 14 July 2017

-We walk into Piso Livadi to once again pick up a car for the remainder of the holiday.
-We set off south along the coasty road and stopped at Faragas for an iced coffee.
+I walk into Piso Livadi to once again pick up a car for the remainder of the holiday.
+I set off south along the coastal road and stopped at Faragas for an iced coffee.
 This was one swish resort!
-There was a car park attendant and we then walked towards the beach area which had been developed with bars, cafes, tavernas, big padded sun loungers, young good-looking waiters for Susan and waitresses for Philip.
-Everything looked very new and we have since discovered that it only opened in June this year.
+There was a car park attendant and I then walked towards the beach area which had been developed with bars, cafes, tavernas, big padded sun loungers, young good-looking waiters for women and gorgeous waitresses for me.
+Everything looked very new and I have since discovered that it only opened in June this year.
 Very nice if you enjoy being packaged in this way.

-Following the coast road west we stopped at Pounta, a very small port with regular ferries to Anti-Paros.
+Following the coast road west, I stopped at Pounta, a very small port with regular ferries to Anti-Paros.
 The ferry ride is very short and you can clearly see Antiparos Town from Pounta.
-We went on to Pounta kite surfing beach.
+I went on to the Pounta kite surfing beach.
 In fact, there were several small beaches with fine sand adjoining each other, all full of kite surfing enthusiasts, kites everywhere, and kite surfing schools.

 It was awesome just watching the surfers race across the open water, being dragged by their kites.

-We motored on past Parikia where we stopped for lunch at the yacht club of Paros.
-Monastiri beach was our next stop, which is situated on the north west peninsular.
-There is a lovely little church there - Agios Ioannis that we looked round and climbed onto the roof of.
+I then motored on past Parikia where I stopped for lunch at the yacht club of Paros.
+Monastiri beach was my next stop, which is situated on the north-west peninsula.
+There is a lovely little church there - Agios Ioannis that I looked around and climbed onto the roof of.
 There is also an old boatyard there with lots of rather sad looking crafts in varying stages of decay.

-In the evening, we decided to visit the Monastery of Agios Antonios on Kefalos Hill above Marpissa and Piso Livadi to see the sunset.
-Every evening we could see the lights of the monastery from our apartments veranda.
-Driving up to the monastery turned out to be the most hair-raising drive Philip had ever attempted.
+In the evening, I decided to visit the Monastery of Agios Antonios on Kefalos Hill above Marpissa and Piso Livadi to see the sunset.
+Every evening I could see the lights of the monastery from the apartment's veranda.
+Driving up to the monastery turned out to be the most hair-raising drive I had ever attempted.
 The hill the monastery was atop was four hundred metres high and the road (if you can describe it as a road) was rather basic – sometimes dirt track, sometimes concrete gridded.
-Also, it was rather narrow (no wider than the car and we shuddered to think what to do if a car was coming down) and twisted its was up the hill, frequently going back on itself.
-Philip put the car into first gear at the bottom, hit the accelerator and roared up without stopping.
-We both had white knuckles during the drive and wisely decided to leave the car slightly down from the monastery and walk the rest of the way.
-We had expected to be the only people up there but were disappointed to find a group of French tourists had set up camp in the monastery, armed with food and alcoholic beverages.
-We were able to look around the small church and the middle aged female Greek custodian gave a talk about its history – Susan opted for reading about it as the talk was in Greek.
+Also, it was rather narrow (no wider than the car and I shuddered to think what to do if a car was coming down) and twisted its way up the hill, frequently going back on itself.
+I took a deep breath and put the car into first gear at the bottom, hit the accelerator and roared up without stopping.
+I had white knuckles during the whole drive and wisely decided to leave the car slightly down from the monastery in a convenient run-off and walk the rest of the way.
+I had expected to be the only person up there but was disappointed to find a group of French tourists had set up camp in the monastery, armed with food and alcoholic beverages.
+I was able to look around the small church and the middle-aged female Greek custodian gave a talk about its history in Greek.
 The Monastery of Agios Antonios was built at the top of the pointy Kefalos Hill near Marpissa.
 It was founded in 1597 and is one of the oldest monasteries on the island.
-It has been inhabited by monks since 1642, and in the 18th century it became the property of Blachias Nikolaou Mavrogeni and flourished financially.
+It has been inhabited by monks since 1642, and in the 18th century, it became the property of Blachias Nikolaou Mavrogeni and flourished financially.
 The monastery closed in 1834, due to the small number of monks in situ.
 The monastery takes its name from its church, which is impressive for its size, with two domes and Ionic columns supporting the altar.

 In spring, the monastery is open to the public and tours are offered.

-Once we had seen and photographed the marvellous sunset we walked down to the car and drove very slowly down in first gear foot on brake to the bottom.
+Once I had seen and photographed the marvellous sunset I scrambled down to the car and drove extremely slowly down in first gear foot on the brake to the bottom.

 Kite Surfing on Paros